Bharati74/orderprocessing/README.txt

 INSTRUCTIONS:

-The app is designed (arguments) to run in production mode or test mode:
+The app is designed (different arguments) to run in production mode or test mode:
     1. python3.5 orderprocessing.py
           a.
 To randomly generate orders.
           b.
 Use database with initial defaults of large quantities (>100) as requested.